telerik/kendo-ui-core/docs-aspnet-mvc/troubleshoot/troubleshooting.md

 This can happen if the nested wrappers are declared within code blocks, which output content directly, for example, `<%= %>` or `<%: %>`.
 An `Invalid expression term ')'` exception is thrown.

-The example below demonstrates a wrong approach to avoid the issue.
+The following example demonstrates a wrong approach to avoid the issue.

 ###### Example